 - Failure to Diagnose Oral Cancer; Serious illness or worse due to negligence from the dentist.

-Some of the more visible effects of dental injuries include facial swelling, a fever, or pus draining from the gum leading from the tooth.
+Some of the more immediate visible effects of dental injuries which may well lead you to believe that something is not right could include facial swelling, a fever, or pus draining from the gums

 The financial compensation for a dental injury can be substantial, in recognition of how damaging such cases can be, and the length of time it can take to recover, age of the victim and also the victim’s ability to communicate.

-Here at Grieves Solicitors, we can help you from the very first step of the way, with general guidance and professional legal advice so that you understand the compensation claim process and whether it is the right decision for you to pursue a claim.
+Here at Grieves Solicitors, we can help you from the very first with general guidance and professional legal advice so that you understand the compensation claim process and whether it is the right decision for you to pursue a claim.